Recurring thrush - why do I keep getting it?

 What causes recurring thrush?

-Certain factors can make your risk of developing thrush higher than others, and your body may go through changes that affect your immune system and the levels of bacteria in your body, making you more prone to infections.
+The cause of recurrent thrush is unknown.
+Certain factors can make your risk of developing thrush higher than others.
+Your body goes through changes that affect your immune system and the levels of bacteria in your body, making you more prone to infections.

 Why do I keep getting thrush?